kiwionly2/kubernetes_training/README.md

    bash main.sh vm001
    ```
    **NOTE**
-   - You need to pass vm001 as arguments
+   - You need to pass vm001 as argument
-   - aks arg will create additional vm for external service
+   - vm001 arg will create additional vm for external service
 # END

 Thank You, Have Fun, Cheers<br>